StrongShiv8/strongshiv8.github.io/_posts/2023-07-16-Amaterasu.md

 ![Untitled](/Vulnhub-Files/img/Amaterasu/Untitled%201.png)

-Now I have to use feroxbuster for Directory Traversal →
+Now I have to use feroxbuster for directory or files bruteforcing →

 ![Untitled](/Vulnhub-Files/img/Amaterasu/Untitled%202.png)